 The Christian system of salvation by faith finds its center in the person of Jesus as of our great High Priest.
 Jesus’ death as our sacrificial lamb and substitute, and His continual powerful ministry as our heavenly Priest, accomplish two incredible miracles for us:

 2- He gives the power to live a righteous life in the present and future (Titus 2:14 Philippians 2:13).
-In Him we can be “more than conquerors” (Rom.
-8:37), for God “giveth us the victory through our Lord Jesus Christ” (1 Cor.
-15:57) over both sin and its wages, death (Galatians 2:20).
+In Him we can be “more than conquerors” (Romans 8:37), for God “giveth us the victory through our Lord Jesus Christ” (1 Corinthians 15:57) over both sin and its wages, death (Galatians 2:20).
 These day-by-day experiences is called sanctification (2 Thessalonians 2:13).

 Jesus is granting these two miracles that make a person righteous.
 There is no possible way for a person to become righteous by works (his own efforts), because righteousness requires divine help which only Jesus can accomplish (Acts 4:12).
 A person becomes righteous by trusting Jesus to do for him what he cannot do for himself.
 This is what is meant by the biblical term “righteousness by faith.”

 - He forgives our sins (Isaiah 44:22; John 1:9).

-B. He restores us to God’s image (Romans 8:29).
+- He restores us to God’s image (Romans 8:29).

-C. He gives us the desire to live right and then grants us His power to do that (Philippians 2:13).
+- He gives us the desire to live right and then grants us His power to do that (Philippians 2:13).

-D. He causes us to happily do only the things that please Him (Hebrews 13:20- 21, John 15:11).
+- He causes us to happily do only the things that please Him (Hebrews 13:20- 21, John 15:11).

-E. He removes the death sentence from us (2 Corinthians 5:21).
+- He removes the death sentence from us (2 Corinthians 5:21).

 - He keeps us faithful until He returns (Philippians 1:6 Jude 1:24).